sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 import { TypeOrmModule } from '@nestjs/typeorm';
 ```

-> Tip: Using `process.env.<VARIABLE_NAME>` in place of hardcoded values allows to keep sensitive informations out of your code base and read them from environment variables instead.
-This also allows you to deploy the exact same code on different environments (like staging and production for example), but with different configurations, as recommend in the [12-factor app](https://12factor.net/config) best practices.
+> Tip: Using `process.env.<VARIABLE_NAME>` in place of hardcoded values allows to keep sensitive information out of your codebase and read them from environment variables instead.
+This also allows you to deploy the exact same code on different environments (like staging and production for example), but with different configurations, as recommended in the [12-factor app](https://12factor.net/config) best practices.

 TypeORM will discover and map your entities following the `*.entity.ts` (`.js` once compiled) naming scheme, as specified in the module options.